sc272t/LinuxServerConfiguration/README.md

 ##	How to run deployed application on server
 	To run catalog application please go to http://52.23.210.235.xip.io on a web browser

-##	Reference used to deploy flask and configure apache2:
+##	Reference used to deploy flask application and configure apache2:
 	https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps